 Data are insufficient to evaluate potential benefit from treating newly diagnosed Parkinson’s disease with Parlodel.
 Studies have shown, however, significantly more adverse reactions (notably nausea, hallucinations, confusion and hypotension) in Parlodel-treated patients than in levodopa/carbidopa-treated patients.
 Patients unresponsive to levodopa are poor candidates for Parlodel therapy.

 DOSAGE AND ADMINISTRATION

-The initial dosage of Parlodel SnapTabs® in adults is ½ to one 2½ mg scored tablet daily.
-An additional 2½ mg tablet may be added to the treatment regimen as tolerated every 2-7 days until an optimal therapeutic response is achieved.
+The initial dosage of Parlodel SnapTabs in adults is one ½ to one 2½ mg scored tablet daily.
+An additional 2½ mg tablet may be added to the treatment regimen as tolerated every 2 to 7 days until an optimal therapeutic response is achieved.
 The therapeutic dosage ranged from 2.5-15 mg daily in adults studied clinically.